The Great Bear Rainforest Explorer

 Terrestrial and marine systems in BC’s coastal rainforest zone are inextricably linked.
 The forest reaches out to the sea, which in turn furnishes the wind and rain necessary for maintenance of the forest.
 This exchange of nutrients and energy between ocean and forest creates the base for an extremely complex food chain, and one that is rich enough to support a huge number of migratory and resident species.

-Wild salmon are the most important keystone species for coastal rainforest ecosystems and grizzly bears depend on healthy salmon runs for their survival.
+Wild salmon are the most important keystone species for coastal rainforest ecosystems and grizzly, black and spirit bears depend on healthy salmon runs for their survival.
 Wild salmon are an important food source for a wide array of other wildlife and organisms as well.
-Even the trees of ancient temperate rainforests on the coast utilize salmon - bears and other wildlife drag carcasses of spawned out salmon into the forest, which facilitates a nitrogen transfer into the forest soil and ultimately into the towering trees.
+Even the trees of ancient temperate rainforests on the coast utilize salmon – bears and other wildlife drag carcasses of spawned out salmon into the forest, which facilitates a nitrogen transfer into the forest soil and ultimately into the towering trees.